 pip install requests

-Use requirements.txt
+Use requirements.txt:

-file to reinstall packages in the new environment.pip freeze > requirements.txt
+requirements.txt file.requirements.txt file to reinstall packages in the new environment.pip freeze > requirements.txt

 deactivate